balanced/balanced.github.com/_posts/2014-01-22-push-to-cards.md

 asking about more information.
 He shared with me last night that they had challenges with drivers mistyping their bank account number, and that is was easier to just ask them for a check to verify the driver's bank account information.
-That's a painful operations challenged that they're now going to solve.
+That's a painful operations challenge that they're now going to solve.